Pam1024/Twitter_ETL_Sentiment_Analysis/README.md

 # Twitter_ETL_Sentiment_Analysis

-## Extract 1000 tweets using the Twitter API(Tweepy) on query of '#MUFC' topic
+### 1.Extract 1000 tweets using the Twitter API(Tweepy) on query of '#MUFC' topic

-## Analyze tweets using text sentiment package 'TextBlob'
+### 2.Analyze tweets using text sentiment package 'TextBlob'

-## Upload result to IBM Elasticsearch Database using Elasticsearch API
+### 3.Upload result to IBM Elasticsearch Database using Elasticsearch API